projectstorm/react-diagrams/README.md

     yarn add @projectstorm/react-diagrams

-This includes all the packages listed below (and works like it used to before version 6.0)
+This includes all the packages listed below (and works (mostly and conceptually) like it used to in version 5.0)

 ### A more modular approach